puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/classes_quest.md

 ## Review

 We learned about classes, and how to define them.
-We also learned two way to invoke classes - using the `include` keyword, and declaring classes using a syntax similar to resource declarations.
+We also learned two ways to invoke classes - using the `include` keyword, and declaring classes using a syntax similar to resource declarations.
 Classes are a whole lot more useful once we understand what modules are, and we will learn about modules in the next quest.